moliver28/research-handbook/content/job-families/security/application-security.md

 ## Responsibilities

-- Perform security-focused code reviews
+- Perform security-focused code reviews.
 - Support and consult with product and development teams in the area of application security, including threat modeling and appsec reviews
 - Assist teams in reproducing, triaging, and addressing application security vulnerabilities.
 - Support the bug bounty program.